MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/adoption-view.md

 At its core, DMU Analysis empowers engineers to perform essential digital engineering tasks on 3D models and assemblies—such as taking precise measurements, comparing design variants, inspecting internal and external structures, and visualizing key properties or changes.
 These capabilities allow teams to validate fit, function, and compliance with requirements, identify potential issues early, and communicate findings clearly—all before any physical prototype is built.

-This frequent, iterative exchange and review of engineering data between partners is the core collaboration scenario that the Geometry KIT enables, making secure, automated, and standards-based 3D data sharing possible across company boundaries.
+This frequent, iterative exchange and review of engineering data between partners is the core collaboration scenario that the Geometry KIT enables, making secure, automated, and standards-based geometry data sharing possible across company boundaries.

 ![Use Case Flow Chart](./resources/usecase-flowchart.png)